Transforms Module#

 The module also includes concrete transform classes for common data

-manipulation tasks, such as modifying recording paths (PathTransform
+manipulation tasks, such as modifying recording paths (PathTransform) or

 These tools are designed to help users clean, modify, and standardize their bioacoustic datasets in a structured and reliable way.